-- Dynamic Bids, Down Only- when you select this kind of bids, Amazon will reduce your bids when it’s unlikely for a click to be converted into a sale, which can efficiently save some of your financial resources.
+- Dynamic Bids, Down Only- when you select this kind of bid, Amazon, will reduce your bids when it’s unlikely for a click to be converted into a sale, which can efficiently save some of your financial resources.

 - Fixed Bids- as the name suggests, these bids will remain the same until you manually change them.

-Out of the many features that Amazon offers, it also gives you the opportunity to either go for a manual advertising campaign or an automatic campaign.
-With the automatic campaign, you just select the maximum daily budget and the CPC, set the campaign on running and just lay back and relax.
-With the manual campaign though, you have to perform the keyword research yourself (this includes the negative keywords as well) and set the bids and match types.
+Out of the many features that Amazon offers, it also allows you to either go for a manual advertising campaign or an automatic campaign.
+With the automatic campaign, you select the maximum daily budget and the CPC, set the campaign on running, and just lay back and relax.
+With the manual campaign, though, you have to perform the keyword research yourself (this includes the negative keywords) and set the bids and match types.

 What You Should Consider Before You Start

-The most important decision that you need to make is not whether or not you should start advertising on Amazon, but whether or not you should automate your online advertising campaigns once you have them.
-You might be asking yourself: ‘Okay, but what are the benefits of automatization in advertisements?’ in which case we recommend you read our article that exemplifies how automatisation is changing digital ads.
+The most important decision you need to make is not whether or not you should start advertising on Amazon but whether you should automate your online advertising campaigns once you have them.
+You might be asking yourself: ‘Okay, but what are the benefits of automatization in advertisements?’ in which case, we recommend reading our article that exemplifies how automatization is changing digital ads.

-But, to simplify the process, this is how Adspert will help you: Adspert will take your advertising campaigns and optimize them, ensuring that your campaigns will have the right keywords, as a result of its keyword harvesting.
-Also, Adpert is constantly forecasting advertising performances and this means that your bids are being changed accordingly, so you’re not losing money.
+But, to simplify the process, this is how Adspert will help you: Adspert will take your advertising campaigns and optimize them, ensuring that your campaigns will have the right keywords as a result of its keyword harvesting.
+Also, Adspert is constantly forecasting advertising performances, which means that your bids are being changed accordingly, so you’re not losing money.

 And the best part is that with our 100% Plug&Play feature, you don’t need to become a PPC expert overnight.
-With a few simple clicks, allow Adspert to manage your campaigns, while you are taking care of your business’ needs.
+With a few simple clicks, allow Adspert to manage your campaigns while taking care of your business needs.
 And the best thing about Adspert is that you get a 30-day free trial in which you can test out all of the features and see if Adspert is the right fit for you and your business.
-Don’t wait any more time and come claim your free trial today!
+Don’t wait any more time, and claim your free trial today!